 Substantive Consistency.
 In addition, you and any predecessor employers must have treated the workers and any similar workers ONLY as independent contractors.
 If you treated similar workers as employees, this relief is not available.

 Reporting Consistency.
 Finally, your business must at all times have filed all federal tax returns consistent with your treatment of the workers as independent contractors and not employees.
 This treatment would include giving the workers Form 1099-MISC as annual wage summaries, and not at any time W-2s.
-(Read more about the difference between Form 1099-MISC and Form W-2).
 Relief is not available for any year and for any workers for whom you did not file the required information returns.

-- Treated all similar workers as independent contractors (Substantive Consistency), and
+- Treated all similar workers as independent contractors (Substantive Consistency)

-- It consistently prepared 1099-MISC forms each year for all of the workers in this case (Reporting Consistency).
+- Consistently prepared 1099-MISC forms each year for all of the workers in this case (Reporting Consistency).